 The Birth Parents

-Wyoming and Colorado Children’s Society requests that birthparents fill out a social/medical history form to provide any known social and/or medical information to the adoptive parents.
-In most cases the birth parents meet the selected family prior to the birth.
+Wyoming Children’s Society requests that birth parents fill out a social/medical history form to provide any known social and/or medical information to the adoptive parents.
+In most cases, the birth parents meet the selected family prior to the birth.

-Wyoming and Colorado Children’s Society provides options counseling and support to all birthmothers in our program.
-In the event the birthparents need more in-depth professional counseling appropriate referrals will be made.
-In some instances, birth parents may need assistance with medical expenses.
-If not eligible for Medicaid or other public medical assistance, adoptive parents will be requested to assist with medical expenses if placement occurs.
-Other assistance birthparents may need such as transportation, groceries, housing, living expenses are provided by the agency.
+Wyoming Children’s Society provides options counseling and support to all birth parents in our program.
+In the event the birth parents need more in-depth professional counseling, appropriate referrals will be made.
+Other assistance birth parents may need such as transportation, groceries, housing, and living expenses are provided by the agency.

 The Legal Process

-Once the baby is born, Wyoming and Colorado Children’s Society will again review the adoption decision with the birthparents.
+Once the baby is born, Wyoming Children’s Society will again review the adoption decision with the birth parents.
 The voluntary relinquishment and consent is signed approximately 24 hours after birth and is irrevocable by Wyoming law.
 Wyoming law states a voluntary relinquishment of parental rights is permanent and irrevocable once signed and can only be overturned due to proven fraud, coercion or duress.
-In Colorado, the legal documents cannot be filed until five (5) working days after signing, during which time the birthparents can withdraw their consent.

-The adoption will be finalized once post placement supervision is complete, which generally occurs within six months after placement.
+The adoption will be finalized once post placement supervision is complete, which generally occurs six months after placement.
+You will need to hire an attorney to represent you in court to finalize your adoption.
 The agency and your attorney will assist you with this process.
 Following finalization of your adoption, your attorney will help you obtain an amended birth certificate for your child.

-Wyoming and Colorado Children’s Society strictly observes all applicable state and federal adoption statutes, including the Interstate Compact on the Placement of Children (ICPC).
+Wyoming Children’s Society strictly observes all applicable state and federal adoption statutes, including the Interstate Compact on the Placement of Children (ICPC).

 Post-placement supervision will be provided by the agency.
-The purpose of this service is to support the adoptive family with the transition following placement and in the adjustment of becoming an adoptive family.
-During this time any questions or concerns that may arise will be discussed.
-Wyoming and Colorado require regular visits and contact with the adoptive family to provide the court with information on the stability and progress of the placement.
-During these first six months the child remains in legal custody of Wyoming and Colorado Children’s Society and physical custody is placed with the adoptive family.
-The agency will also provide ongoing support to the birthparents as they move forward with their lives post-placement.
+The primary purpose of this service is to support the adoptive family with the transition following placement and in the adjustment of becoming an adoptive family.
+Additionally, Wyoming requires regular post placement visits and contact with the adoptive family to provide the court with information on the stability and progress of the placement.
+During these first six months the child remains in the legal custody of Wyoming Children’s Society and physical custody is placed with the adoptive family.
+The agency will also provide ongoing support to the birth parents as they move forward with their lives post-placement.

-Wyoming and Colorado Children’s Society has been building families through adoption since 1911.
 We are committed to helping our birth parents and adoptive families for a lifetime.
-Once an adoption is finalized in court, we are available for support services any time birthparents and adoptive families request support, information and referral, or guidance concerning the life-long process of adoption.
+Once an adoption is finalized in court, we are still available for support services at any time for birth parents and adoptive families.
+This includes a request for support, information and referral, or guidance concerning the lifelong process of adoption.